vickmuir/vpc-on-classic-block-storage/block_storage_is_profiles.md

 ## Viewing IOPS profiles
 {: #view-iops-profiles}

-You can view available IOPS profiles the {{site.data.keyword.Bluemix_notm}} console, CLI, or API.
+You can view available IOPS profiles the {{site.data.keyword.cloud_notm}} console, CLI, or API.

 ### Using the IBM Cloud console
 {: using-console-iops-profile}

- When you [create a block storage volume from the {{site.data.keyword.Bluemix_notm}} console](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage), select **Tiers** from the drop down menu.
+ When you [create a block storage volume from the {{site.data.keyword.cloud_notm}} console](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage), select **Tiers** from the drop down menu.

  Alternately, select **Custom** and then select an IOPS value within the range for that volume size.
 Click the storage size link to see a table of size and IOPS ranges.